 Jeffries also believes that limiting the sizes in stores would prevent his brand from becoming less desirable.
 Jeffries said in an interview with Salon:

 “In every school there are the cool and popular kids, and then there are the not-so-cool kids.
 Candidly, we go after the cool kids.
 We go after the attractive all-American kid with a great attitude and a lot of friends.
 A lot of people don’t belong [in our clothes], and they can’t belong.
 Are we exclusionary?
 Absolutely.
 Those companies that are in trouble are trying to target everybody: young, old, fat, skinny.
 But then you become totally vanilla.
 You don’t alienate anybody, but you don’t excite anybody, either.”

 How do you feel about Abercrombie & Fitch now?
+Do you still want to wear their clothes?
 Because your answer to this question, whether it’s yes (which is also “I don’t care”) or no, is a political answer.

 I think the controversies surrounding Wal-Mart and McDonald’s are familiar to most people now, as well.

 So let’s go with perhaps the most innocent thing of all: sleep.

 And now you balk.
 I can see it already, because yes, this seems, on the face of it, patently ridiculous.
 Sleep, a biological function that everybody needs, cannot, in any way, be political.

 Those hours that you lay your head on your pillow and fall into a sweet dream or horrible nightmare are hours in which you are not spending money.

 We live in a Capitalist society.
 Our economy is 100% dependent on consumers consuming products by spending money.